GarrettS/Singular-Health/README.md

 * Schedules are hard to adhere to.
 Patients and doctors are frequently late.

 ## Synopsis:
-Let patients manage their own records and billing through the app.
+Let patients manage their own records with the app.
 Patients can also inquire and share records and share media (photos, videos, files) with new or existing providers.
-Let physicians communicate and schedule directly with patients through the app, bypassing medical office staff.
+Let physicians communicate and schedule directly with patients through the app, bypassing unskilled medical office staff.
+Eliminate billing with automatic contractual payments.

 ### Expected impact:
 Reduced cost of practice for physicians.
 Decreased cost of starting for medical practitioners leading to increased number of private practices and more innovative, emerging healthcare solutions to reach more people.